Sovereign-Labs/sovereign-sdk/module-system/sov-modules-macros/README.md

 # sov-modules-macros

-This crate provides Rust macros specifically designed to be used with the `module-system`.
+This crate provides Rust macros specifically designed to be used with the Sovereign `module-system`.
 When developing a module, the  developer's primary focus is on implementing the business logic, without having to worry about low-level details such as message serialization/deserialization or how messages are dispatched to the appropriate module.

 To alleviate the burden of writing repetitive and mechanical code, this crate offers a collection of macros that generate the necessary boilerplate code.